It’s one of the first questions people ask: How long does it take to charge an electric car?

 - DC charging

 AC charging is what you do at home or at work.
 AC electricity is normal National Grid electricity.
 Every electric car can accept AC grid electricity.
 However, electric cars differ in terms of how much AC power they can take.
-For example, the Model 3 Standard Range Plus has an 11 kW maximum AC charging rate.
+For example, the Model 3 base version has an 11 kW maximum AC charging rate.

 Why is this relevant?
 Because you might be charging your car at a 22 kW AC charger – and be expecting a really fast charge – but only get 11 kW of power out of the chargepoint due to your car’s limited on-board capabilities.